 Charitable Gift Annuities: Charitable gift annuities are arrangements between a donor and the College in which the donor contributes assets to the College in exchange for a promise by the College to pay a fixed amount for the life of the donor or other individuals designated by the donor.
 Due to state insurance regulations, the assets received are held as segregated assets.
-The annuity liability is a general obligation of the College.
+The annuity liability is a general obligation of the College and is fully funded from the segregated annuity reserve assets and unrestricted net assets of the College.
 Assets are recognized at fair value on the date of the contribution.
 An annuity payment liability is recognized for the present value of future cash flows expected to be paid to the donor or to the designated individual.
 At the death of the donor or designated individual, the annuity payment liability is eliminated, and the remaining net assets are available to the College for unrestricted or restricted use depending upon the donor specifications.